 The ornaments date from the early 18th century to the early 20th century.
 Finely crafted from gold and silver and highlighted with exquisite enamelling, the jewels are set with Colombian emerald gemstones, diamonds from Golconda mines, Burmese rubies and spinels and pearls from Basra and India.

 Though only a fraction of the legendary wealth of Asaf Jah dynasty, the collection is breathtaking when translated into gem weight.
 There are 25,000 diamonds weighing in excess of 12,000 carats.
 More than 2,000 emeralds were weighing over 10,000 carats and pearls exceeding 40,000 chows.

 Not only did the Nizams love gemstones they also coveted titles.
 Among the titles of the seventh Nizam, Sir Osman Ali Khan Bahadur were included: "Regulator of the Country, Victorious in Battle, the Aristotle of his Age, Shadow of God and Faithful Ally of the British."

 While Osman Ali may not have been the world's richest man, he certainly qualified as the world's greatest miser.
 His wealth included two lime-sized diamonds of over 180 cts each; among the diamond collection were the Nizam Diamond and the Jacob Diamond (100 cts) but in keeping with his frugal nature, one was used as a paperweight.

 Amongst the Nizam's famous collections was a pearl collection, said to be so vast that it alone would cover the sidewalks of Piccadilly Circus, plus he owned over seventy million dollars in gold.
 But incredible as it sounds, despite his vast assets and famous collections of jewels, visitors to the palace would be presented with only one cup of tea, one biscuit, and one cigarette!

 Medicine?!
 Unani medicine promoted good health through ingesting powdered gemstones.
 True.
-Being a believer in the Unani medical system that has it roots in Ancient Greece, Hyderabad became the only place in the world with free clinics and a hospital devoted to Unani medicine.
+Being a believer in the Unani medical system with it's roots in Ancient Greece, Hyderabad was the only place in the world with free clinics and a hospital devoted to Unani medicine.